- You do not have any products in your shopping cart yet.

 - intense sunlight

 You might know it from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
-This basic principle also applies to your solid wood table, just in an elegant form.
+This basic principle also applies to your solid wood table, just in a more elegant form.

 To keep your table stable over time, we recommend a balanced indoor climate: